 Although the settlement was located near Lake Erie, the population did not grow significantly until after the War of 1812.
-By this time, the threat of Native American attacks had ended and money was invested in road improvements and a harbor for the community.
+By this time, the threat of American Indian attacks had ended and money was invested in road improvements and a harbor for the community.
 Cleveland became known as a market town where farmers brought crops to sell and merchants offered goods from the East.
 Even so, the settlement grew slowly because of the lack of adequate roads connecting it to other parts of the state.
 By 1820, only 606 people lived in Cleveland.

 During the 1820s, the city experienced some growth due to the arrival of new forms of transportation.
 The Erie Canal connected the city with the Atlantic Ocean during the 1820s.
 The first steamboat on Lake Erie, the Walk-In-The-Water, allowed for quicker trade between Cleveland and other localities along the lake.
 During the 1820s and the 1830s, construction of the Ohio and Erie Canal connected Lake Erie with the Ohio River.
 In the 1850s, railroads came to Cleveland.
 In forty years, Cleveland's population increased from under one thousand to more than forty thousand people.